 In the following sections, you will find the main factors leading to it and how to resolve it.

-Reasons for Canon Support Code 5100
+What Are The Reasons For Canon Support Code 5100?

 Various reasons contribute to the occurrence of the 5100 support code error in your Canon printer.
 These include the following: